 As a design professional, you undoubtedly believe that every person deserves a beautiful home that meets all of their needs and expresses their unique personality.
 For clients with specific accessibility needs, that means additional considerations to keep in mind.

 With a bit of research and open conversation, you can create spaces that are both beautiful and functional.
-Designing for people with accessibility requirements is no different than working with any other client—it’s all about figuring out their wants and needs, and the best way to provide for those!
+Designing for people who are aging in place or who have accessibility requirements is no different than working with any other client—it’s all about figuring out their wants and needs, and the best way to provide for those!
 While you will figure out what exact specifications are necessary by consulting with your client, here are some general considerations to keep in mind when you’re designing accessible spaces.

 Light automation is a great tool for any client, especially those with accessibility requirements.
 Groups of lights can be turned on or off from one switch, eliminating the need to travel around the house to shut lights off before bed, or risk running into furniture searching for switches in the dark.
 There are also apps, gadgets, and remotes available that allow you to control lights, temperature, and even window coverings right on your phone or at the touch of a nearby button, eliminating the need to roam around the house making adjustments!

 For clients who aren’t able to get outdoors as often as they like, natural lighting will make a big difference in enjoying their indoor space.
 Avoid heavy curtains—instead, large windows with semi-sheer drapes will give your client some privacy while still letting in lots of sunshine.
 Potted plants will keep air feeling fresh, while providing beautiful décor accents.